-- Missions and vision for school, family, and community partnerships - Guidelines for membership, roles, responsibilities - Measurable outcomes - Accountability measures - Learning and engagement opportunities for staff and parents
+- Missions and vision for school, family, and community partnerships - Guidelines for membership, roles, responsibilities - Measurable outcomes - Accountability measures - Learning and engagement opportunities for staff and parents development on family and community engagement researched based practices.

-The team will be led by the family engagement coordinator and principal.
-A critical function of the team will be to design, plan and provide professional development on family and community engagement researched based practices.
 These professional development experiences will enhance the school staffs' ability to engage families from diverse backgrounds and parents' abilities to engage effectively with the school and support students' learning.
 This team will also be charged with developing the work plans, including success indicators, and ensuring resources are available for all required actions by the end of first semester of school year 2010-2011.